On this page:

 - The Native American Student Scholarship

-- The Lillie P. Howard Student Need-Based Grant is on-going depending on the availability of funds.
-Grant Guidelines and Application (PDF)
+- The Lillie P. Howard Student Need-Based Grant is ongoing depending on the availability of funds.

 The Office of Financial Aid offers an online scholarship application process.
 By submitting one application, first-year students, continuing, and transfer students can apply for multiple donor-based scholarships funded through the Wright State University Foundation and also scholarships funded by the university.
 This scholarship application spans university-wide for undergraduate and graduate students.
 For more details on possible scholarship opportunities, use the new scholarship search to see what you may qualify for.